 Yes!
-In fact that is what I usually use.
-It makes this recipe really convenient to throw together.
+In fact, that is what I usually use because it makes this recipe really convenient to throw together.

 If you are in the US or Canada you will likely find that the cooked version is called tomato puree.
 Puree is typically a tomato concentrate in Europe.